lkachury/School_District_Analysis/README.md

 ## Summary
 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

+Much of the metrics from the original analysis remained the same.
+This makes sense given that we had a large set of data, and removing only a small portion of the data (math and reading scores for 9th graders at Thomas High School) would not drastically skew the data.
+Below is the table from the original analysis, which includes the math and reading scores for 9th graders at Thomas High School.